Open House Festival

 History

 The Art Workers’ Guild was founded in 1884 by young architects and designers who wanted to create a meeting place for the fine arts and the applied arts on an equal footing.
-Many of the prominent figures of the Arts and Crafts Movement were active in the first fifty years.
-The Guild operated like a club, but its principle of ‘learning by doing’ soon spread through art education and had a worldwide influence.
+Many of the prominent figures of the Arts and Crafts Movement were active members of the Guild and its principle of ‘learning by doing’ soon spread through art education and had a worldwide influence.

 The Building

-Until recently a utilitarian outside space, the courtyard was redesigned in 2016 by Simon Hurst and is now covered with a beautiful glazed barrel vault rood supported by cast iron ribs designed.
+Until recently a utilitarian outside space, the courtyard was redesigned in 2016 by Simon Hurst and is now covered with a beautiful glazed barrel vault roof supported by cast iron ribs.
 Designed and crafted by the Guild’s own members, it complements the existing architecture, in that its aesthetics are craft-orientated and largely handmade.

 The Guild today